9 Sustainable Snacks Suitable For Eco-Friendly Food Fanatics

 This sustainable brand supports indigenous family farmers by helping them become certified organic.

 To support fair trade standards and help small businesses, Barnana purchases this organic produce 30% over the market price.

 They are actively working to replace their current packaging with recyclable packaging.
 For now, they encourage consumers to share inspiration on how to repurpose their packaging.

-The Nairns range is created with wholegrain oats sourced directly from farmers and millers throughout the Scottish Borders and the rest of the UK.
+The Nairn’s range is created with wholegrain oats sourced directly from farmers and millers throughout the Scottish Borders and the rest of the UK.

 Their sustainable snacks include oat cakes, biscuits, bars, pops, flatbreads, and crackers.
 Many of these are gluten-free, as approved by Coeliac UK.

-No pesticides or insecticides are used in their organic snacks, meaning more room for flavor and less room for harmful chemicals.
+No pesticides or insecticides are used in their organic ingredients, meaning more room for flavor and less room for harmful chemicals.

 All products are made in Scotland in a WRAP-certified facility using 100% renewable energy and an energy and waste-saving process.

 In fact, they send no waste to landfills and are working with Zero Waste Scotland toward becoming net zero.